ikt32/GTAVBasicModdingGuide/README.md

 * `ScriptHookVDotNet2.log`
 * Any other logs the script might have generated

-# Credits and authors

-* ikt
-* Eddlm
-* ReNNie

 # Contributing
-Suggestions in any form are welcome :) You can make a [pull request on the repo](https://github.com/E66666666/GTAVBasicModdingGuide) or just comment.
+Suggestions in any form are welcome :) You can make a [pull request on the repo](https://github.com/E66666666/GTAVBasicModdingGuide), or just comment on the thread.